-The Compensation Committee will meet each February to verify the achievement of the abovedescribed additional profit-sharing bonus and the performance metrics for the performance-based bonuses.
-Under the Performance-Based Bonus Plan, the Compensation Committee retains the right, based on performance, to increase performance bonuses up to twenty-five percent (25%) of the performance-based bonus and to pay non-CEO employee participants bonuses for personal goal achievement of up to twentyfive percent (25%) of base salary as well.
+The Compensation Committee met in February of 2017 to verify the achievement of the above-described additional profit-sharing bonus and the performance metrics for the performance-based bonuses for 2016 and to set a threshold and target for each performance metric for 2017.
+Under the Performance-Based Bonus Plan, the Compensation Committee retains the right, based on performance, to increase performance bonuses up to twenty-five percent (25%) of the performance-based bonus and to pay non-CEO employee participants bonuses for personal goal achievement of up to twenty-five percent (25%) of base salary as well.
 The Company has a Clawback Policy such that in the event of a restatement of the Company's financial statements, the bonuses payable under the Performance-Based Bonus Plan may be clawed back.